 "Of course."
 I nodded.
 Why does that not surprise me?

 Alice O'Conner was only a little more than a year older than me, she had just turned 19, and was in her first year of a healing course at the Ravenswood Hospital.
-She had dark blue eyes framed by long lashes and fiery red hair, with a small nose that branded a small piercing on the side.
-Her ears had four earrings on each, and Alice was as petite as they come.
+She had dark blue eyes framed by long lashes and fiery red hair, with a small nose that branded a small piercing on the side and her ears had four earrings on each.
+Alice was tough, yet as petite as they come.

-I was honestly happy to be living with her; she had been my best friend since we were little, and she had no mate yet either, though by her tattoo he wasn’t in our pack.
+I was honestly happy to be living with her; she had been my best friend since we were little, and she had no mate yet either, though by her tattoo he wasn't in our pack.
 No Ravenswood wolf had yellow eyes, it was certain, as our ansestors had blue and green eyes.
-Most wolves were also pack mated, meaning their mates were found among other Ravenswood wolves.
-It was rare to have any other eye color, but even then… no yellow eyes.
+Most Ravenswood wolves were also pack mated, meaning their mates were found among other Ravenswood wolves.
+It was rare to have any other eye colour than blue or green, but even then... no yellow eyes.

 She took us down a dirt road to the East part of Ravenswood.
 This wing of the country was for the important pack members.
-Besides the Alphas, beta and third in commands, of course.
-It has held our family for generations, and consisted of the healers, teachers, and the fourth and fifth in command.
+Besides the Alphas, beta and third in commands, of course, who lived at the pack house.
+This wing has held our family for generations, and consisted of the healers, teachers, and the fourth and fifth in command.
 It always has.
-And once I turn 18, I’ll have to either become a healer or teacher, like Alice, or continue down the fourth in command train my family has had for a long time.
+And once I turn 18, I'll have to either become a healer or teacher, like Alice, or continue down the fourth in command train my family has had for a long time.
 Unless, of course, I find my mate.

 The South wing held the shop owners, farmers, builders, and the lower members of the pack, but not nearly the very least.